Cosys-Lab/Acoustic-Imaging-Toolbox/README.md

 Find the latest release [here](https://cosysgit.uantwerpen.be/wjansen/cosys-lab-acoustic-imaging-toolbox/-/releases) and use the download link for the toolbox.
 You can also clone or download this repository and use it from source.

-Note that if you want to use any of the accelerated GPU and CPU\-based MEX implementations for beamforming you will first need to compile these MEX files.
-See the [this section](#H_4b25) for how to do that!

 <a id="TMP_77fd"></a>